ninjutsoo/agentic_shac/roadmap.md

    - Role of Refuter spans
    - Role of Proposer flips
    - Judge decision patterns
-6. Calculate FPR by subgroups (if applicable)
+6. Calculate FPR by subgroups:
+   - **By source**: MIMIC vs UW
+   - By label class
+   - By text length

 **Expected Output**:
 ```python